cresset-template/cresset/README.md

 [HuggingFace Accelerate](https://github.com/huggingface/accelerate) or
 [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) libraries.

-Even the novice who has only just dipped their toes into the dark art of deep learning knows that more compute is a key ingredient for success.
+Even the novice who has only just dipped their toes into the mysterious depths of deep learning knows that more compute is a key ingredient for success.
 No matter how brilliant the scientist, outperforming a rival with x10 more compute is no mean feat.